aleloi/aleloi.github.io/master_project_proposal.md

 `apply: contraTF lt_r_d => /eqP->` and `rewrite size_proper_mul
 ?mulIr_eq0 ?lead_coef_eq0 //` would count as a single tactic.
-The first may be relatively general, but the second one is practically only applicable in only one case.
+The first may be relatively general, but the second one is practically only applicable in this one case.

 Currently, tactician doesn't support SSReflect / mathcomp, because SSReflect uses a different tactic language from `Ltac1`.
 Therefore I